Stride Rite Corporation

-Stride Rite, formerly the Stride Rite Corporation and stylized in all lowercase, is an American children's footwear company.
-The company markets Stride Rite products globally through brand licensee Vida Shoes International.
+Stride Rite (stylized in all lowercase), formerly the Stride Rite Corporation, is an American children's footwear company.
+Stride Rite products are marketed globally through brand licensee Vida Shoes International.

 History

 Founding and early years

-Stride Rite was founded in Boston, Massachusetts, in 1919, as the Green Shoe Manufacturing Company (“Green Shoe”) by Jacob A. Slosberg and Philip Green.
-After founding the company, Green sold his interest to Slosberg twelve years later and Slosberg's sons Samuel and Charles led up the company as the heads of sales and manufacturing respectively.
+Stride Rite was founded in Boston, Massachusetts, in 1919, as the Green Shoe Manufacturing Company (“Green Shoe”) by Thomas LaLonde, Jacob A. Slosberg, and Philip Green.
+After founding the company, LaLonde—who owned the name Stride Rite—and Philip Green sold their interest to Slosberg twelve years later, and Slosberg's sons Samuel and Charles led up the company as the heads of sales and manufacturing respectively.
 Green Shoe became a public company in 1960 and was listed on the New York Stock Exchange.

-In 1966 Green Shoe adopted the Stride Rite Corporation name to emphasize the brand name of one of its best-known products.
+In 1966, Green Shoe adopted the Stride Rite Corporation name to emphasize the brand name of one of its best-known products.
 The name was purchased from Tom Lalonde in 1933.

-In 1968 Arnold Hiatt, the son of a Lithuanian immigrant, became president of the firm and sales were $35 million.
+In 1968, Arnold Hiatt, the son of a Lithuanian immigrant, became president of the firm.
+That year, annual sales totaled $35 million.
 Hiatt pursued a policy of acquisitions to keep the firm in tune with consumer preferences.

 Acquisitions and expansion

 Stride Rite's first retail store was opened in 1972.
-The Sperry Top-Sider and Keds brand names were purchased from Uniroyal in 1979.
+In 1979, Stride Rite purchased brands Sperry Top-Sider and Keds from Uniroyal.
 Stride Rite purchased Toddler University in 1994.
-During 2005 Stride Rite completed its acquisition of Saucony and in 2006 Stride Rite purchased Robeez.
+During 2005, Stride Rite completed its acquisition of Saucony, and purchased Robeez a year later.

 Hiatt was instrumental in bringing in socially conscious business methods such as opening a day care center in 1971, as well as a Senior Day Care center for parents of employees, banning smoking in 1986, and sponsoring 40 inner-city youth to attend Harvard University, Hiatt's alma mater.
-In 1992, Hiatt stepped down as chairman to pursue philanthropy through the company's foundation, and he has become a staunch advocate for electoral reform.
+In 1992, Hiatt stepped down as chairman to pursue philanthropy through the company's foundation, and he has become an advocate for electoral reform.